ttencate/prikmeter/client_arduino/README.md

 Configuration
 -------------

-You need to create a file named `config.in` which looks like this:

-    WIFI_SSID = your_network_name
-    WIFI_PASSWORD = your_wifi_password
-    SERVER_HOST = upload.your-prikmeter-server.example.com
-    SERVER_CERTIFICATE_FINGERPRINT = 9C:35:5A:83:7C:8A:5F:13:C8:D0:98:9B:D3:9E:84:27:1B:BD:FA:30
-    AUTH_TOKEN = your_auth_token
+You need to copy the file `config.example.h` to a filename of your choice, say `config.home.h`, and edit it to fill in the required details (WiFi network name and password, server hostname and certificate, and your account's authentication token).

-This file is parsed as a `Makefile` snippet, so escape your values accordingly if needed.
+This file is parsed as C++ code, so escape your values accordingly if needed.

 To get your server's certificate fingerprint, a command like this might be
 useful: